daogangtang/mdns/README.md

 ### Explanation

-Now, client send a DNS packet every 5 seconds.
+Now, client sends a DNS packet by every 5 seconds.